turbine-kreuzberg/vida/README.md

 A more discreet implementation is also possible.
 See chapter: **Open widget from anywhere**

-Try out and configure your snipped here (in-progress still):
+Try out and configure your snippet here (in-progress still):
 https://vida.turbinekreuzberg.com

 ## Usage